Priyanshu762/AeroInk/README.md

 # AeroInk

 AeroInk is a full-stack web application built with Node.js, Express, MongoDB, and modern frontend tools.
-This project provides a platform for [briefly describe your project's purpose].

 ## Features

 - User authentication (login/signup) using JWT.